Module (Chassis mount) Type

 Linearity: Applies from 10% to 100% of the output voltage, as illustrated in Fig. 2.

-| Symptom | Cause | Check point |
+| Symptom | Possible Cause | Checkpoint / Action |

 |---|---|---|

-| No output voltage | Wrong connection (especially input side) | Check the connection again. |
+| No output voltage | Incorrect connection (especially input side) | Verify all connections. |

-| Output voltage does not increase | Insufficient input current | Try with proper input power supply |
+| Output voltage does not increase | Insufficient input current | Test with a power source that meets the current requirements. |

 | Input power supply has insufficient current capacity | ||

-| Overcurrent condition | Check if voltage increases when no load is connected | |
+| Overcurrent condition | Check if voltage increases when no load is connected. | |

-| Output wire is broken | Check the conductivity | |
+| Output wire is broken | Check continuity of the wiring. | |

-| Impedance of voltmeter to measure voltage monitor is not proper | Try with a voltmeter with over 10 MΩ impedance | |
+| Impedance of the monitoring voltmeter is too low | Use a voltmeter with input impedance >10 MΩ. | |

-| Voltage monitor is not correct | Impedance of the voltmeter used to measure the voltage monitor is inappropriate (too low) | Try with a voltmeter with over 10 MΩ impedance |
+| Voltage monitor reading is incorrect | Impedance of the voltmeter used to measure the voltage monitor is inappropriate (too low) | Use a voltmeter with input impedance >10 MΩ. |

-| Current monitor is not correct There is offset |
+| Current monitor reading is incorrect Offset detected |

 Measure with ammeter | |

-| Impedance of voltmeter to measure current monitor is not proper | ||
+| Impedance of monitoring voltmeter is incorrect | ||

-| Offset voltage is not cancelled | Cancel the offset by referring to the example circuits in the datasheet | |
+| Offset voltage requires cancellation | Adjust offset by referring to the example circuits in the datasheet. | |

-| Makes a high-frequency sound | Overcurrent condition | Check if there is still sound with rated load or without load |
+| Audible high-frequency noise | Overcurrent condition | Check if the noise persists with the rated load or no load. |

-| Shield the input wire | ||
+| Shield the input wiring. | ||

-| Ensure single-point grounding | ||
+| Ensure single-point grounding is implemented. | ||

-| Keep away from noise source |
+| Isolate from noise sources. |